xutaima/jhu-mt-hw/hw3/README.md

 There are two python programs here (-h for usage):

--`decode` translates input sentences from French to English.
+- `decode` translates input sentences from French to English.
--`grade` computes the model score of a translated sentence.
+- `grade` computes the model score of a translated sentence.

 These commands work in a pipeline.
 For example: